Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-- Remove the 10mm bolts that supports the splash pan underneath the radiator. *Warning: if these bolts have never been removed, there is a strong likelihood the bolts will shear off.
+- Remove the 10 mm bolts that support the splash pan underneath the radiator. *Warning: if these bolts have never been removed, there is a strong likelihood the bolts will shear off.
 To help avoid this from happening, apply penetrating oil to the bolts and let them soak before attempting removal.
-If there's an increase in tension after initial tension release, apply penetrating oil again, tighten and then loosen to spread the oil.
+If there's an increase in tension after the initial tension release, apply penetrating oil again, tighten and then loosen to spread the oil.

 - Position a hydraulic jack under the engine oil pan.
 To protect the oil pan from damage, place a wood plank between the oil pan and the jack's cup.